brawer/wikidata-qsdump/README.md

 an exotic tool for the bzip2 format.
 (Compared to the more commonly used pbzip2 tool, the speed-up is 150 times;
-despite being designed for multi-core machines, pbzip2 appears to use just one core when decoding Wikidata dumps, possibly due to a quirk in the format of Wikidata dumps).
+despite being designed for multi-core machines, pbzip2 appears to use just a single core, possibly due to a structural quirk of Wikidata dumps).
 The speed-up can largely be explained with a compression algorithm that has been designed for fast decompression on today’s hardware.

 ## Motivation